 Whether you’re attempting to advance your yoga practice, become a better dancer or simply improve your flexibility, standing splits offer a way to enhance your ability.
-Without the assistance of the floor pressing you into the pose, it can be difficult to straighten your legs -- especially because gravity is working against you in the air.
-With regular practice and a simple strategy, however, you’ll eventually stretch yourself into vertical standing splits.

 Video of the Day

-Read More: Stretching Exercises to Do a Side Split
+Read more: Stretching Exercises to Do a Side Split

 Perform the vertical split near a wall for extra assistance.
 Stand with your back to the wall and lunge away from the wall.
 As you lift your back leg off the ground, press the raised foot into the wall for support.
 As your practice improves, you can move your foot farther up the wall to increase the stretch.